Eric A. Morris

 Eric A. Morris is an assistant professor of city and regional planning, specializing in transportation, at Clemson University, and a former television writer.

 Morris grew up in Deerfield, Illinois.
 He attended Harvard University, where he received an A.B. magna cum laude in history and literature.
-He also holds an M.A. and a Ph.D. in urban planning from UCLA.
+He also holds an M.A. and a Ph.D. in urban planning from the University of California, Los Angeles.